Start Getting Stronger in Indio

 Starting around age 30, your body begins losing muscle mass.
 The technical term is sarcopenia.
 It's slow at first, maybe half a pound of muscle per year.
 But after 50, the rate accelerates.
 By the time you're 70, you could have lost 20 to 30 percent of the muscle you had at 30.
 And with that muscle loss comes a cascade of problems that affect every part of your life.

 Your metabolism slows down.
 Muscle is metabolically active tissue.
 It burns calories even when you're sitting still.
 Less muscle means fewer calories burned, which means weight gain even if you're eating the same amount you always have.
 This is why so many people gain weight in their 50s and 60s without changing their diet.
 The engine got smaller, but the fuel intake stayed the same.
+See our nutrition tips over 40 and for men, weight loss for men over 50.

 Your bones get weaker.
 Muscle pulls on bone.
 That mechanical stress signals your body to keep bones dense and strong.
 When muscle shrinks, that signal weakens, and bone density drops.
 This is especially serious for women after menopause, when hormonal changes already accelerate bone loss.
 Osteoporosis and fractures are not inevitable.
 They're what happens when you don't load your bones with resistance.
+Read about strength training for osteoporosis and bone density.

 Your balance declines.
 The muscles that keep you stable on your feet, your glutes, your core, your ankles, they all weaken with age.
 Poor balance leads to falls.
 Falls are the leading cause of injury and loss of independence for adults over 65.
 Strength training is the most effective intervention to prevent them.